 TEA Party republicans are attempting distance themselves from a group they promoted and for which they appeared as keynote speakers after a local reporter started asking questions.
 However, in the same news story, the lawmakers say they plan to implement the very group’s ideas.
 Here’s what happened.

 The Missoula Independent was the only news outlet savvy enough to cover the “Defend Rural America” secessionist meeting promoted by the vice-Chair of the Montana Republican Party and headlined by GOP County commissioners and legislators from Flathead, Ravalli (of course), Mineral, Madison, and Sweetgrass counties.
 TEA Party GOP candidate for U.S. Senate, Matt Rosendale, also attended the event and gave an enthusiastic thumbs up to the group’s proposals.
 The event was also attended by former Whitefish legislator Derek Skees, who is a candidate for Public Service Commissioner.
-Intelligent Discontent also has a good post up about this.

 At the Defend Rural America event, the group’s leader Kirk MacKenzie said: